Code-Institute-Submissions/andywales83-Spooktacular-Memory-Game_NovResub/README.md

 ## Technologies Used

-- This project uses the core programming languages of HTML5 and CSS3.
+- This project uses the core programming languages of HTML5 and CSS3 JavaScript.

 - Github
     - The project uses Github as the main repository storage space for this website